nimiq/tutorial/src/content/tutorial/6-gasless-transfers/1-wallet-setup/content.md

 ## Next Up

-In **Lesson 2: Introduction to Gasless Transactions**, you will learn why gasless transactions matter and see the architecture that makes them possible.
+In **Introduction to Gasless Transactions**, you will learn why gasless transactions matter and see the architecture that makes them possible.